-I have several plant allies that I keep in constant “conversation” with, as I am sure you do as well.
+I have several plant allies I keep in constant “conversation” with, as I am sure you do.

 Q 3.
 Would you mind sharing a little about some of your “go-to” herbal friends?

-A. It’s really hard for me to hone in on just a few, but I love elderflower and berries building immunity, along with working through grief and connecting to the underworld.
+A. It’s hard for me to hone in on just a few, but I love elderflower and berries, building immunity, working through grief, and connecting to the underworld.
 I also love nettles!
-Soups, tea, stocks, sautéed… it is a great plant to grow yourself because out in the wild it is over-harvested and grows prolifically in polluted areas where it takes up heavy metals.
+Soups, tea, stocks, sautéed… it is a great plant to grow yourself because out in the wild, it is over-harvested and grows prolifically in polluted areas where it takes up heavy metals.

 Q 4.
 Do you need to be an herbalist/naturopath to start a medicinal herb garden, and what do we need to know about welcoming these plants into our garden landscape?

 A. Anyone can grow herbs!
-Many are very easy to take care of and are perennial, requiring a lot less water after getting established.
-I can see why the diversity of medicinal herbs can be overwhelming, but I would say if you have an interest, give it a shot!
-If you are worried about a plant spreading further than you would like, try a big pot!
-You can always transplant into the soil in the spring or fall if you find it will be manageable.
+Many are very easy to take care of and perennial, requiring much less water after getting established.
+I can see why the diversity of medicinal herbs can be overwhelming, but if you are interested, give it a shot!
+If you are worried about a plant spreading further, then you would try a big pot!
+You can always transplant it into the soil in the spring or fall if you find it will be manageable.
 Start slow and grow plants you genuinely want to use and for which you have a purpose!

 A. Right now, this is obtainable through working a full-time job in a psychiatric ER (haha).
 Besides that, my medicinal herb plants are at fixed prices to community nurseries, so they don’t bump the costs to fit a more boutique price point.
 I greatly value trades, sliding scale for Black Indigenous and People of Color (BIPOC), open educational events, and donating plants and products to BIPOC groups as reparations.

 Q 7.
-Where can others find out more about you and any education or volunteer opportunities that become available?
+Where can others find out more about you and any available education or volunteer opportunities?